 - Redeem Cash Back in Any Amount.
 You don’t have to wait to clear a cash back threshold to redeem your hard-won rewards.
 No matter how much or how little you have in your rewards account, you can pull the trigger and claim your cash whenever it suits you.

-- Solid Mastercard-Backed Benefits.
+- Solid Mastercard- and Capital One-Backed Benefits.
 This card’s World Elite Mastercard benefits are great for frequent travelers and shoppers – basically, anyone who occasionally makes large purchases at home or on the road.
-It’s rare to encounter a no-annual-fee card with such nice benefits.
-Most World Elite Mastercard products carry annual fees north of $50.
+The Capital One benefits, such as VIP or exclusive musical event access, are quite generous as well.

 - No Penalty APR.
 This card has no penalty APR.
 That’s good news for cardholders who sometimes miss payment due dates through no fault of their own.

 - Mediocre Baseline Cash Back Rate.
 Savor’s baseline cash back rate is 1%.
 That’s a mediocre return on spending by any measure.
-If you’re looking for a higher rate on a wider range of spending types, check out Savor’s stablemate, Capital One Quicksilver Cash Rewards.
+If you’re looking for a higher rate on a wider range of spending types, check out Savor’s stablemate, Capital One Quicksilver Cash Rewards Credit Card.
 It earns an unlimited 1.5% on all spending, with no limits on how much you can earn.

 - Cash Back Tiers Limited to Food-Related Purchases.
 Everyone needs to eat, but can you really build a credit card rewards scheme around the practice?
-If you’re looking for a broader-based rewards program, look to a competitor like Chase Freedom Unlimited (1.5x points on all spend) or a travel rewards credit card, such as Chase Sapphire Preferred (2x points on travel and restaurants).
+If you’re looking for a broader-based rewards program, look to a more direct cash back competitor like Chase Freedom Unlimited or a travel rewards credit card like Chase Sapphire Preferred.

 - Requires Good to Excellent Credit.
 This card requires good to excellent credit.
 If you have any noteworthy blemishes on your credit report, your application might be denied.
 Check your credit score for a better sense of what to expect.